 Whether you can get a free bike from your hotel or an inexpensive rental from a city’s bike-share program, cycling around can be one of the easiest workouts to do on vacation.
-While you won’t be sweating as much as you would at the gym, biking around a city or along recreation paths can be a decent work out.
+While you won’t be sweating as much as you would at the gym, biking around a city or along recreation paths can be a decent workout.
 Check out this map to explore city bike-shares around the world.

 Health-Focused Hotel Chains

 If you’re looking for some easier workouts to do on vacation, book with a health-conscious hotel brand.
-Right now the hotel industry is bending over backwards to cater to millennials who want an “on-demand experience,” so you can easily find a hotel with some free health amenities.
+Right now the hotel industry is bending over backward to cater to millennials who want an “on-demand experience,” so you can easily find a hotel with some free health amenities.

 Kimpton Hotels offer free yoga mats for use during your stay, complete with free on-demand fitness programming.
 Yotel and Radisson Blu both have similar programming with in-room meditation videos.
 Hilton is even offering a new room category featuring in-room fitness centers; and don’t forget about the cult following Equinox has—so much so the gym brand has its first hotel in New York City.